jack-bradshaw/Spyglass/README.md

 </FrameLayout>
 ```

-You can add as many `@Handler` annotations to a view as you like, and the Spyglass framework will automatically adjust the generated code to accomodate.
+You can add as many `@Handler` annotations to a view as you like, and the Spyglass framework will automatically adjust the generated code to accommodate.

 The Android resource system isn't limited to string resources, and neither is the Spyglass framework.
 The Spyglass framework offers the following annotations for handling different attribute types:
 - `@BooleanHandler`